iramirezc-learning/book-learning-js-design-patterns/chap09-javascript-design-patterns/notes.md

 ### Facade Pattern

 > It hides the complexity of use of an API by providing an interface which is easier to use, hiding all the implementation details from the user.

+### Factory Pattern

+> When to use?
+>
+> * When creating objects or components is really complex
+> * When we need to create different instances of objects
+> * When working with a lot of small objects that share the same properties.
+> * When composing objects with instances of other objects